 Adjuvants in vaccines

-The amount of adjuvant used in a vaccine is very small and has been shown to be safe, although adjuvants in vaccines can be associated with minor reactions such as a small lump or redness at the injection site.
+The amount of adjuvant used in a vaccine is very small and has been shown to be safe, although they can be associated with minor reactions, such as a small lump or redness at the injection site.

 Most killed vaccines contain a very small amount of aluminium-based adjuvant.
 Although aluminium can be toxic in large quantities, no harmful effects are seen with the level of aluminium used in such small amounts in vaccines.

 Gelatin derived from pigs is used as a stabilising agent in some vaccines.
-Stabilisers are added to vaccines to help protect them from the effects of heat or freeze-drying and to also help maintain the shelf life of the vaccine.
+Stabilisers are added to vaccines to help protect them from the effects of heat or freeze-drying, and also help maintain the shelf life of the vaccine.

-The only vaccines containing gelatin in the UK routine schedule are the MMR vaccine and the children’s nasal flu vaccine.
+The only vaccines containing gelatin in the UK routine vaccination schedule are the MMR vaccine, the shingles vaccine, and the children's nasal flu vaccine.

-There have been a small number of allergic reactions to vaccines containing gelatin so people with a known allergy to gelatin are advised to consult their doctor before receiving a gelatin-containing vaccine.
+There have been a small number of allergic reactions to vaccines containing gelatin, so people with a known allergy to gelatin are advised to consult their doctor before receiving a vaccine that contains it.